EmekaC/RegistryChain/README.md

 # RegistryChain README #
-Repository for thesis submitted to Department of Computer Information Systems (CIS), University of Malta
+Repository for thesis submitted to Department of Computer Information Systems (CIS), University of Malta.